woofers/battlesnake/README.md

 Variations of this snake have participated in multiple Battlesnake competitions.

 * To compete in the veteran division of Battlesnake: Stay Home and Code as  🚚🦴🐶 𝗪𝗔𝗟𝗧𝗘𝗥 👑 🚒

 * Competed in the expert division of Battlesnake 2019 & Battlesnake 2019 Winter Classic as  🐍 ‏‏‎𝙎𝙐𝙋𝙀𝙍 𝙎𝙇𝙄𝙈𝙀𝙔 ‏🐍 - [View Snake](https://github.com/woofers/battlesnake-2019/tree/battlesnake-2019)

-* Compted in the intermediate division Battlesnake 2018 as **Solid Snake** - [View Snake](https://github.com/woofers/battlesnake-2019/tree/battlesnake-2018)
+* Competed in the intermediate division Battlesnake 2018 as **Solid Snake** - [View Snake](https://github.com/woofers/battlesnake-2019/tree/battlesnake-2018)

 ## Usage